Expedition Antarctica: The Bucket List Journey that’s Worth Every Penny

 Who Goes to Antarctica?

-And to a person, I would soon discover, they all had incredible travel stories.
-There was the couple from North Carolina who were halfway through a year-long trip around the world and Matt from Melbourne, Australia who’s traveling for a year around South America.
-I also met Derek, Garry and Mike from Ireland who are part of a group of seven friends who plan a big trip together every year (just three managed the Antarctic adventure).
+And to a person, I soon discover, they all have incredible travel stories.
+There is a couple from North Carolina halfway through a year-long trip around the world.
+And Matt from Melbourne, Australia who’s traveling for a year around South America.
+I also meet Derek, Garry, and Mike from Ireland.
+They are part of a group of seven friends who plan a big trip together every year (just three managed the Antarctic adventure).

 Days 1, 2 and 3 – Paying the Drake Tax

-But before you can boast that you’ve landed on the white continent, there’s the small matter of crossing the Drake Passage.
-Encompassing the area between the southern tip of South America and the Shetland Islands, the current-heavy waters of the Drake Passage are widely considered the world’s roughest.
-Though I haven’t been seasick since I was a child, I was nervous about the two-day crossing of the Drake (and based on the questions at both our pre-departure briefing and the first on-board briefing, I was not alone).
-I had a prescription for the seasickness patch and applied one the afternoon of departure just to be on the safe side.
+Though I haven’t been seasick since I was a child, I’m nervous about the two-day crossing of the Drake.
+And based on the questions at both our pre-departure briefing and the first on-board briefing, I’m not alone!
+I have a prescription for the seasickness patch and applied one the afternoon of departure just to be on the safe side.

 What do you do at sea?